fempire/resources/README.md

 Out in Tech unites the LGBTQ+ tech community by creating opportunities for their members to advance their careers, grow their networks, and leverage tech for social change.

-- Topics: Networking, Job Board, Community
+- Topics: Community, Job Board, Networking

 #### [PyLadies](https://pyladies.com/)

 PyLadies is a global mentorship group focused on helping more marginalized genders become active participants & leaders in the Python open-source community.
 Their twitter [@PyLadies](https://twitter.com/pyladies) is also active in promoting women worldwide.

-- Topics: Python, Mentorship
+- Topics: Mentorship, Python

 #### [Rewriting The Code](https://rewritingthecode.org/)

 Rewriting the Code supports and empowers all women in tech through intersctional communities, mentorship, industry experience, and education resources.

-- Topics: New Developer, Mentorship, Education, Coding Resources
+- Topics: Coding Resources, Education, Mentorship, New Developer

 #### [She's Coding](https://shescoding.org/)